bertonfederico/eeg_signal_processing/README.md

 SQNR = 10 \cdot \log_{10}\left(\frac{P_{\text{segnale}}}{P_{\text{errore}}}\right)
 $$

 where $P_{\text{signal}}$ is the average power of the quantized signal values, and $P_{\text{error}}$ is the average power of the quantization errors.
 A higher value of SQNR implies less distortion in the signal caused by the quantization error.
-In this case, it is obtained:
+SQNR can reach the value of dynamic range in the case where the probability density of the signal to be quantized can be approximated as uniform.
+In the case of this signal this is not valid, and thus we have this value:
 | | Uniform quantization |
 | --- |     :---:      |
 | SQNR (dB) | 52.91 |